son-iOS/SSUIiOS/README.md

 pod SSUI
 ```

 Some views implemented in SSUI does require you to provide some config so it knows how to config the view.
-If you use a custom loading indicator, `SSUITextField/SSUISecureField` (with info or clear button), or `SSUIBackableTopBar`, you'll need to implement `SSUICustomizer` and provide it to SSUI.
+If you use a custom loading indicator, `SSUIKeyboardDismissView`, `SSUITextField/SSUISecureField` (with info or clear button), or `SSUIBackableTopBar`, you'll need to implement `SSUICustomizer` and provide it to SSUI.
 ``` Swift
 class UICustomizer: SSUICustomizer {
     ...